justinbombay/bombayCPP/README.md

 \
 \
 \
-  Thanks for stopping by!
+  Thanks for stopping by,
-\
-\
-  - Justin
+  Justin